-(Last Updated on : 10/01/2009)
+(Last Updated on : 03/11/2018)

-Indian Museum at Kolkata
+Indian Museum in Kolkata West Bengal

-The Museum has now over sixty galleries of Art, Archaeology, Anthropology, Geology, Zoology and Botany sections, spreading over ten thousand square feet area.
+The Museum has now over sixty galleries of Art, Archaeology, Anthropology, Geology, Zoology and Botany sections, spreading over 10,000 square feet area.
 Many rare specimens both Indian and Trans - Indian origin relating to Humanities and Natural Science are conserved and displayed in the galleries of these sections.
 The administrative control of the cultural sections- Art, Archaeology and Anthropology rest with the Board of Trustees under its Directorate, and that of the three scientific sections are with Geological Survey of India

 This section displays several items like the costumes, ornaments, and equipment of the various tribes and also gives a close sight of the cultural life of both tribal and non-tribal people of India.
 There is also a gallery of rare musical instruments.